nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Secure Job Execution and Result Retrieval 1bca27e6386580a785e4d5f7568dffca.md

 # **Private Exposed URL**

-To prevent the host from generating deterministic URL, it needs to be specified in the `ops` , since exposed URL are tied to specific ops, any ops the client wants to be private can be set like below:
+To prevent the host from generating a deterministic URL, it needs to be specified in the `ops`.
+Since exposed URLs are tied to specific operations, any operations the client wants to be private can be set as shown below:

 ```json
 {